quanteda/tutorials.quanteda.io/content/machine-learning/lss.en.markdown

 dat$fit <- predict(tmod_lss, newdata = dfmat_doc)
 ```

-We can smooth polarity of documents to visualize the trend using `smooth_lss()`.
+We can smooth polarity scores of documents to visualize the trend using `smooth_lss()`.
 If `engine = "locfit"`, smoothing is very fast even when there are many documents.

 ```r